JOOOEG123/DEMO-STIP/README.md

 firebase functions:config:set someservice.key="THE API KEY" someservice.id="THE CLIENT ID"

 ## Notes
------------Missing/Needed improvde features/functions-------------
+-Missing/Needed improvde features/functions
-here are some functions/features that future developers can be improvded and worked on.
+Here are some functions/features that future developers can be improvded and worked on.

 Browse Page: related files are under /pages/browse/.
 1. Currently, the searching functions in Chinese are not fully implemented.
 More debugging and testing are needed.